Circle Ten Council: Trevor Rees-Jones Scout Camp

 Trevor Rees-Jones Scout Camp (formerly Camp Cherokee), located near Athens, Texas, has sixteen campsites for weekend and week-long summer camp visitors.
-TRJ hosts one of two COPE courses in the council and also features a 48 ft climbing tower.
+TRJ hosts one of two COPE courses in the council, features a 48 ft climbing tower and has Circle 10's only ATV course.
 The summer program also offers more than 60 merit badges, programs, and activities for Scouts and Scouters alike.
 TRJ's biggest draw is the horsemanship program, the only place within the Circle Ten Council to obtain the Horsemanship merit badge.
 In June 2008, Camp Cherokee opened the Jim Tarr Dining Hall, a 14000 sqft air-conditioned facility that also features a state-of-the-art kitchen and a Scoutmaster's lounge.

 Another unique offering is the annual Winter Camp held there every winter from December 27 to 31.
 Like a summer camp, campers have the chance to earn merit badges, but unlike Summer Camp, campers must provide their own food.
 Mikanakawa Lodge staffs Winter Camp every year, presenting various Native American themed events such as Pow wow's to campers and visitors in addition to performing the normal duties of camp staffers.

 Camp Meisenbach

-Camp Meisenbach (formerly Camp Comanche) is the smaller of the two camps located on Clements Scout Ranch and is used exclusively for year-round camping.
+Camp Meisenbach (formerly Camp Comanche) is the smaller of the two camps located on Clements Scout Ranch and is used exclusively for year-round primitive camping.
 Meisenbach features six campsites with two pavilions.
 Located on Murchison Lake, Meisenbach offers great fishing and canoeing programs.
 Camp Meisenbach currently has 13 mi of hiking trails and three additional Philmont style campsites.
-Clements Scout Ranch is also very proud to host the "Governor's Trail", which has recently been renovated with a service grant from the National Order of the Arrow lodge.
+Clements Scout Ranch is also very proud to host the "Governor's Trail", which has recently been renovated with a service grant from the National Order of the Arrow lodge along with the Ft.
+Bridger Trail.